holoesque/thousand-sunny/README.md

 from the home page of https://motionbgs.com.

-Furthermore, the images used for the crew were obtained from https://pixabay.com and all were taken by the user vinsky2002.
+Furthermore, the images used for the crew were obtained from https://pixabay.com and the first four were taken by the user vinsky2002 while the last was posted by CHIDORI_999.
 The images are linked as follows:

 * nami.jpg: https://pixabay.com/photos/girl-young-cute-anime-character-3653213/
 * chopper.jpg: https://pixabay.com/photos/toy-cute-figurine-japanese-anime-3676083/